Your trauma response isn't random. It's as predictable as your Enneagram type. And that's your way out.

 Type 1: The Perfectionist

-What broke you: Harsh criticism.
-Chaotic homes requiring a perfect child.
+What created it: Harsh criticism.
+Chaotic homes that needed a perfect child.
 Religious rigidity.
 Being the family’s moral compass at age 7.

-Your trauma response: Fight against imperfection while freezing your emotions.
+Your survival pattern: Fight against imperfection while freezing your emotions.
 You turned anger inward until your jaw locked and shoulders became armor.
-Your inner critic is a prison guard who never sleeps.
+Your inner critic became a prison guard who never sleeps.

 How it shows up now: